 Defenses to vandalism typically include circumstances that might "mitigate" or lesson the penalties, such as indifference, accident, mischief, or creative expression.
 Even though vandalism is a crime that generally requires completion of the act, it does not require you to get "caught in the act".
 You may be charged with vandalism after the fact if there are witnesses, surveillance, or other evidence that might implicate you with the crime.

 Vandalism has the potential to cost states millions of dollars each year in clean-up efforts and other program costs, and may cause psychological or emotional damage to property owners as well.
 When a person defaces, alters, or otherwise destroys someone's property, he or she may be required to clean-up, repair, or replace the damaged property or, more substantially, face criminal penalties in the form of jail time, fines, or both.

-There are definitely talented artists who decorate cities with their art, but doing so on another's property without their permission is a crime.
-If you're facing vandalism charges, you should consider having a qualified criminal defense attorney review your case to see what defenses may apply.
-Receive a free preliminary evaluation of your case today by contacting an attorney near you.
+There are definitely talented artists who decorate cities with their art, but doing so on someone else's property without permission is a crime.
+If you're facing vandalism charges, you should consider contacting a qualified criminal defense attorney near you to discuss your case and to protect your rights.